-bidding instructions entitled Submitting Confidential Information.
-Any remaining noncompliance with the instructions for Submitting Confidential Information is hereby waived.
+Pursuant to section 11-35-1520(13), the State hereby accepts the corrections to your bid/proposal dated which concerned the bidding instructions entitled "Disclosure of Your Bid / Proposal & Submitting Confidential Information."
+Any remaining noncompliance with the instructions for submitting confidential information is hereby waived as a minor informality.
 Neither the acceptance of this correction nor the waiver of any remaining noncompliance should be considered as an agreement by the State that you have properly marked your bid/proposal in accordance with the bidding instructions for Submitting Confidential Information.